autopi-io/documentation/docs/cloud/device_management/services/create_custom_services.md

         # Clean up
 ```

-### Listen to MQTT Topics
+### Subscribe to MQTT Topics

-This service will subscribe to all topics and log the messages.
-Remember to add the following PIP
+The following service subscribes to all MQTT topics and logs incoming messages.
+Add the following PIP requirement to the module before use:
-requirements to the module:

 ```
 paho-mqtt==1.5.0